noamlivne/CFT/HowTo2.md

 Suppose we have one frequency on which radio stations with different color codes work.
 The stations that work with CC1 have the encryption key B00B555555 and CC2 has the encryption key FACEB00B55, for example.

-In this case we have to create two data rows where we have the same frequency but different encryption keys and color codes.
+In this case we have to create two rows where we have the same frequency but different encryption keys and color codes.

 ![screenshot](img/CFT2_0_0_5Complex1.jpg)